Find Affordable College Courses

 94 Yearly Graduations

 Queens College comes in at #20 on our list of the most popular colleges offering master's degrees in library science.
 Each year, around 19,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 94 people received their master's degree in library science from QC.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+During the most recent year for which we have data, 94 people received their master's degree in library science from QC.
+Of these students, 75% were women and 36% were members of underrepresented racial-ethnic groups.
+Data shows that QC graduates that hold this degree go on to make a median salary of $47,652.

 Below are some popular majors that are similar to library science that offer master’s degrees.